 The Bakken Shale lies beneath eastern Montana, western North Dakota, and parts of Canada’s Saskatchewan and Manitoba provinces, representing millions of dollars for energy companies.

 Also at stake are clean water, sacred sites, indigenous land rights, and the National Environmental Policy Act.
-Daniel Paul Nelson, director of the Lakota People’s Law Project, told The Sopris Sun that the original path of DAPL would have crossed Bismarck, South Dakota, which is a predominantly white community.
+Daniel Paul Nelson, director of the Lakota People’s Law Project, told The Sopris Sun that the original path of DAPL would have crossed Bismarck, North Dakota, which is a predominantly white community.

 “At the last minute, [Energy Transfer Partners] decided to shift the location immediately north of the Standing Rock Sioux Nation, which is about an hour south of Bismarck,” he explained.